morph-l2/morph-doc/docs/how-morph-works/decentralized-sequencers/1-morph-decentralized-sequencer-network.md

 Morph stands apart from other Rollup projects due to the emphasis on establishing a decentralized sequencer network right from inception.
 This design was guided by the following core principles:

-Morph stands apart from other Rollup projects due to the emphasis on establishing a decentralized sequencer network right from inception.
-This design was guided by the following core principles:

 #### Efficiency:

 Morph is first and foremost an Ethereum scaling solution, focused on improved efficiency and cost reduction.
 Our solution must guarantee fast execution and transaction confirmation at Layer 2 while maintaining the highest possible level of decentralization.